Reign of Juan Carlos I: Adolfo Suárez's second government (1977–1979)

 The measure that the newly elected deputies of the Cortes considered most urgent was to enact a total amnesty law that would free the prisoners who were still in jail for "politically motivated" crimes, including those "of blood".
 The left accepted that the law also covered people who had committed crimes during Franco's repression, which constituted a kind of "pact of oblivion" because, as the communist Marcelino Camacho, imprisoned during the dictatorship, said, "how could we reconcile those of us who had been killing each other, if we did not erase that past once and for all?".
-However, despite the fact that the Amnesty Law released all the "Basque prisoners", ETA not only did not abandon the "armed combat" but also increased the number of terrorist attacks ─ in 1978, it perpetrated 71 resulting in 85 deaths.
+However, despite the fact that the Amnesty Law released all the "Basque prisoners", ETA not only did not abandon "armed combat" but also increased the number of attacks ─ in 1978, it perpetrated 71 resulting in 85 deaths.

 An urgent issue that had to be addressed was the economic crisis that began in 1974.
 Minister of Economy Fuentes Quintana proposed the signing of a great "social pact" that would "compensate" the harsh adjustment measures that had to be taken through social improvements and some juridical-political reforms.
 This led to the Moncloa Pacts signed on October 27, 1977, which succeeded in stabilizing the economy and controlling inflation ─ from 26.4% in 1977 to 16.5 the following year ─ and social spending was increased in return ─ unemployment benefits, pensions, education and health spending ─ thanks to the tax reform implemented by Minister Francisco Fernández Ordóñez.

 Another pressing matter was the "regional question", since the demands for self-government on the part of Catalonia and the Basque Country did not admit any further delay.
 In the case of Catalonia, the restoration of the Statute of Autonomy approved by the Republic was demanded, but Suárez opted to approve a decree-law of September 29, 1977, which "provisionally" restored the Generalitat although without reference to the 1932 Statute which allowed the return from exile of the "president" Josep Tarradellas.
 For the Basque Country, the Basque General Council was constituted in December 1977 under the presidency of the socialist Ramón Rubial, but as in the case of Catalonia, the Statute of Autonomy approved by the Republic was not reestablished either.
 The granting of a "pre-autonomy" regime to Catalonia and the Basque Country encouraged or "awakened" the "autonomist" movements in other regions, which the government channeled by proceeding to the constitution of pre-autonomy bodies in all those that claimed it.